marceloes/dapr-workshop/Assignment01/README.md

    > You can open it from the **Terminal** menu item on the top nav menu bar or by using the hotkey ``Ctrl-Shift-` `` (Windows) or ``Shift-Ctrl-` `` (macOS).

 1. In the terminal window, set your current folder to `src/VehicleRegistrationService`.

+   > `cd VehicleRegistrationService`

 1. Start the service by typing in the `dotnet run` command in the terminal window.

    > If you receive an error here, please double-check whether or not you have installed all the [prerequisites](README.md#Prerequisites) for the workshop!

 Now you can test whether you can call the VehicleRegistrationService.
+You can both test this by running the provided unit tests or by hitting the endpoint yourself.

+### Run Unit Tests

+1. Open a new VS Code window and open the `test/Assignment01/VehicleRegistrationService` folder.
+1. Open the terminal window in VS Code.

+   > You can open it from the **Terminal** menu item on the top nav menu bar or by using the hotkey ``Ctrl-Shift-` `` (Windows) or ``Shift-Ctrl-` `` (macOS).
+1. In the terminal window, run the tests `dotnet test`

+   > If you get an error here, you may not have started the service, may have changed the default ports, etc

+### Test Manually

 You can do this using a browser, CURL or some other HTTP client.
 But there is a convenient way of testing RESTful APIs directly from VS Code (using the REST Client extension VS Code):

 1. Open the file `src/VehicleRegistrationService/test.http` in VS Code using the (file) Explorer feature.
 The request in this file simulates retrieving the vehicle and owner information for a certain license-number.